21sean/powerSet/README.md

 # powerSet
-powersets, lists, and printing them
+powersets, lists, and printing them.
+Use pycharm.